Irev-Dev/curated-code-cad/README.md

 ## Contributing

+There are a couple of ways you can help:
-Know of a package that we missed? tell us with an issue or open up a PR.
+- Know of a package that we missed? tell us with an issue or open up a PR.
-The description for each package is pretty minimal at the moment.
-If you'd like to add more detail to any of them please go ahead.
+- Contribute a birdhouse design in one of the tools that's missing.
+- Do you think we missed an imporntant point for one of the projects, suggest more details.

 ## Here they are: